psalmprax/volka_games_de/README.md

 ## 7. Reporting & Testing

-1.   **Reporting**: The final, aggregated data is available in the `public_reporting.monthly_campaign_summary` view in the PostgreSQL database.
+1.   **Reporting**: The final, aggregated data is available in the `public.monthly_campaign_summary` view in the PostgreSQL database.
 An example query to generate the required Excel report is located at `sql/queries/october_2024_report_query.sql`.
-2.   **Data Testing**: Run `dbt test` within the `dbt_project` directory to execute data quality tests.
+2.   **Data Testing**: Run `dbt test` within the `dbt_project` directory to execute data quality tests defined in the model `.yml` files.
 3.   **Code Testing**: Python unit tests for the ETL script are located in the `tests/` directory and can be run with `pytest`.

 ## 8. CI/CD Automation

-A production-ready pipeline should include a Continuous Integration and Continuous Deployment (CI/CD) workflow to automate testing and deployment.
-While not implemented in this repository, a typical CI/CD pipeline (e.g., using GitHub Actions) would include the following stages:

-1.  **Lint & Format Check**: On every push, run linters like `flake8` or `black` for Python and `sqlfluff` for SQL to ensure code quality and consistency.
+This repository includes a Continuous Integration (CI) pipeline using GitHub Actions, defined in `.github/workflows/ci.yml`.
+This pipeline automatically runs on every push and pull request to the `master` branch to ensure code quality, correctness, and consistency before any changes are merged.

+The CI pipeline executes the following key stages:

+1.  **Environment Setup**: A temporary PostgreSQL database is spun up as a service container.
+This provides a clean, isolated environment for running integration tests against a real database, ensuring that tests are reliable and independent of any local setup.
+2.  **Lint & Format Check**: The pipeline enforces a consistent code style across the project:
+    *   **Python**: Runs `flake8` for style guide enforcement and `black --check` to ensure code is formatted correctly.
+    *   **SQL**: Runs `sqlfluff` to lint all dbt models, maintaining high-quality and readable SQL.
-2.  **Unit & Integration Tests**: Execute `pytest` to run unit tests for the Python ETL script.
-This validates transformation logic and utility functions in isolation.
+3.  **Python Unit Tests**: Executes the Python test suite using `pytest`.
+This validates the core logic of the ETL script, such as data cleaning and transformation functions, in isolation.
+4.  **dbt Integration Tests**: The pipeline runs `dbt build` against the temporary PostgreSQL database.
+This is a comprehensive step that:
+    *   Installs all dbt package dependencies (`dbt deps`).
+    *   Builds all dbt models, snapshots, and seeds.
+    *   Runs all dbt tests (e.g., `not_null`, `unique`, relationship tests) defined in the project.
+    This ensures that the entire dbt transformation logic is sound and that the data models build correctly from end to end.

+This CI setup guarantees that all new code is automatically validated, significantly reducing the risk of introducing bugs or regressions.

+#### Future Work: Continuous Deployment (CD)

+While the CI pipeline is fully implemented, the next step for a complete automation workflow would be to add Continuous Deployment.
+A CD pipeline would extend the current workflow to automatically deploy the application to AWS environments:

-3.  **Build Docker Image**: If tests pass, build the custom Airflow Docker image and push it to a container registry like Amazon ECR.
+*   **Build & Push Docker Image**: After all tests pass, the pipeline would build the custom Airflow Docker image and push it to Amazon ECR.
-4.  **dbt Tests**: Run `dbt build` and `dbt test` against a dedicated CI database to ensure all dbt models build correctly and pass their data quality tests.
-5.  **Deploy to Staging**: On merge to a `develop` or `staging` branch, automatically apply Terraform changes to a staging environment on AWS.
+*   **Deploy to Staging/Production**: On a merge to a specific branch (e.g., `develop` for staging, `master` for production), the pipeline would trigger a `terraform apply` to update the infrastructure on AWS.
-6.  **Deploy to Production**: On merge to the `main` branch (often after manual approval), apply Terraform changes to the production environment.